I’m afraid of bees. 🐝

 What one of my readers Michele has to say about it:

 I tried a manuka face mask and it has been such an improvement on my hormonal acne.
 I was trying everything I could including expensive facials once a month.
 Now I don’t even think I need them!
-I’m so so grateful for your post.
+I’m so, so grateful for your post.

-What Type of Manuka Is Best?
+What Brand of Manuka Is Best & Most Pure?

 - At least UMF (Unique Manuka Factor) 10+.
 The UMF certification means it’s legit, independently tested, and has the beneficial properties.
-This is different than KFactor which just measures purity, not the antibacterial properties.
+NOTE: This is different than Wedderspoon’s KFactor which just measures purity, not the antibacterial properties.

 - Packed and labeled in New Zealand

-- Raw, unfiltered, and unpasteurized to preserve the goodness
+- Raw, unfiltered, and unpasteurized to preserve the goodness (pasteurization destroys the beneficial enzymes)

 Make sure it isn’t the “bear” honey you buy at the store that is full of corn syrup and sugar – that will probably make your skin worse.
+Eek!
+And avoid blends that only contain a partial amount of manuka.
+Here are some brands that I use and trust:

 Try Honey Tapping to Remove Dead Skin